yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 1. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.

+   >**Note**: It can take upto 24 hours to get instrumentation data loaded in Application Insights.
+You can skip this step and proceed with the next tasks.

 ### Task 2: Linking Git commits to Azure DevOps issues

 In this task, you will create an issue in Azure DevOps and link a Git pull request from GitHub to the Azure DevOps issue.
 This uses the Azure Boards integration that was set up in the Before Hands-on Lab.